Key changes to the previous data protection framework include:

 (g) the transfer is made from a register which according to EU or Member State law is intended to provide information to the public, subject to certain conditions.

 There is also a very limited derogation to transfer where no other mechanic is available and the transfer is necessary for the purposes of compelling legitimate interests of the controller which are not overridden by the interests and rights of the data subject; notification to the supervisory authority is required if relying on this derogation.

-1. Given the continued focus of the media and regulators on international transfer and the increased sanctions to be introduced by GDPR, all controllers and processors will need to carefully diligence current data flows to establish what types of data is being shared with which organisations in which jurisdictions.
+1. Given the continued focus of the media and regulators on international transfer and the increased sanctions that were introduced by GDPR, all controllers and processors need to carefully assess current data flows to establish what types of data is being shared with which organizations in which jurisdictions.

-2. Current transfer mechanics will need to be reviewed to assess compliance with GDPR and, where necessary, remedial steps implemented before GDPR comes into force.
+2. Current transfer mechanics need to be reviewed to assess compliance with GDPR and, where necessary, remedial steps must be implemented.

 3. For intra-group transfers, consider binding corporate rules which not only provide a good basis for transfers but also help demonstrate broader compliance with GDPR helping to comply with the principle of accountability.